Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 const anthropic = createAnthropic({ apiKey: process.env.ANTHROPIC_API_KEY! });

-return toDeuzStreamResponse(
+return toDeuzStreamResponse(result);

 import { readDeuzStream } from '@deuz-sdk/core/ui';